-Insolvency is the term that is used to describe the position of a company when it is unable to pay its debts as they become due and payable (section 95A of the Corporations Act 2001 (Cth)).
-It is interpreted by the Courts using what is known as the “cash-flow test”.
-If directors of a company suspect that the company is or may become insolvent, they may be trading whilst insolvent.
+- Insolvency is the term that is used to describe the position of a company when it is unable to pay its debts as they become due and payable

 Section 95A of the Corporations Act

-Section 95A of the Act defines insolvency by providing a definition of what insolvency is not (i.e. solvency).
+At law, insolvency is only defined by its opposite.
+Section 95A of the Act defines insolvency by providing a definition of what it is not (i.e. solvency).
 The section relevantly provides that:

 - A person (including a company) is solvent if, and only if, the person is able to pay all the person’s debts, as and when they become due and payable.